mackep/cards-kata/README.md

 Hand contains 5 cards of the same suit.
 Hands which are both flushes are ranked using the rules for High Card.

 ### Goal
-The goal of this task is to rank poker hands and to indicate which, if any, has a higher rank than the others.
+The goal of this task is to rank poker hands and to indicate which, if any, has a higher rank than the others (and therefore wins the game!).
 A good place to start your implementation is [Game.cs](https://github.com/mackep/cards-kata/blob/master/CardsKata/Gameplay/Game.cs).
 Run the unit tests in [GameTests.cs](https://github.com/mackep/cards-kata/blob/master/CardsKata.Tests/GameTests.cs) to check that your implementation works accordingly.

 ## Development